LAST UPDATED 17 November 2023

 1.2.
 The types of information that we may be required to handle include details of current, past and prospective employees, suppliers, customers, and others that we communicate with.
-The information, which may be held on paper or on a computer or other media, is subject to certain legal safeguards specified in the EU General Data Protection Regulation (GDPR) and other UK data protection law.
+The information, which may be held on paper or on a computer or other media, is subject to certain legal safeguards specified in UK GDPR and UK data protection laws.
 These laws impose restrictions on how we may use that information.

 1.3.
-We have a commitment to ensuring that personal data is processed in line with GDPR and relevant UK law and that all our employees conduct themselves in line with this and other related policies.
+30 Technology has a commitment to ensuring that personal data is processed in line with UK GDPR and relevant UK law and that all our employees conduct themselves in line with this and other related policies.
 Where third parties process data on our behalf, we will ensure that the third party takes the necessary measures to maintain our commitment to protecting personal data.

 1.4.
-This Data Protection Policy, also known as a Privacy Standard, does not form part of any employee’s contract of employment and it may be amended at any time.
+This Data Protection Policy does not form part of any employee’s contract of employment and it may be amended at any time.
 Any breach of this policy will be taken seriously and may result in disciplinary action.

 2. STATUS OF THE POLICY

 2.1.
-This policy sets out our rules on data protection and the legal conditions that must be satisfied in relation to the obtaining, handling, processing, storage, transportation and destruction of personal information.
+This policy sets out 30 Technology’s rules on data protection and the legal conditions that must be satisfied in relation to the obtaining, handling, processing, storage, transportation and destruction of personal information.

 2.2.
-Our Privacy Officer is responsible for ensuring compliance with GDPR and with this policy.
+Our Privacy Officer is responsible for ensuring compliance with UK GDPR and with this policy.
 Your manager can advise you who our Privacy Officer is.
 Any questions or concerns about the operation of this policy should be referred in the first instance to the Privacy Officer.

 2.3.
 If you consider that this policy has not been followed in respect of personal data about yourself or others you should raise the matter with your manager or the Privacy Officer.